 400g Boneless White Fish Fillets (cut into bite-size chunks)

 12 Raw Prawns (shelled and deveined)

 1 Calamari/Squid Hood (cleaned, hard quill removed and thinly sliced into rings)

 Zest of 1 Lemon

 Top with lemon zest and basil and serve immediately.
-Absolutely perfect with a loaf of crusty bread on the side.
+Absolutely perfect with a loaf of fresh, crusty bread on the side.